mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 This represents the general sturdiness, integrity, and health of the individual.
 It sometimes is correlated to size—trolls tend to have high Body ratings— but this is not a perfect correlation, as dwarfs tend to have higher Body ratings than humans.
 Body’s uses include resisting damage and toxins.

-**Agility**
+**Quickness**

-Agility represents fine motor control—manual dexterity, flexibility, balance, and coordination.
-A character with a low Agility may be someone with an inner-ear problem, one leg that is shorter than the other, or a simple klutz.
-Higher Agility ratings may belong to charac- ters that are “natural” athletes.
+Quickness represents fine motor control—manual dexterity, flexibility, balance, and coordination.
+A character with a low Quickness may be someone with an inner-ear problem, one leg that is shorter than the other, or a simple klutz.
+Higher Quickness ratings may belong to charac- ters that are “natural” athletes.

-**Reaction**

-A character’s Reaction is, quite simply, her physical reflexes—how quickly she can react to a changing situation, and how well she can dodge the physical slings and arrows that shadowrunning brings.
-A character with a high Reaction is more likely to be on top of a situation and will be in a better position to react to danger, while low-Reaction characters will lag behind.

 **Strength**